cabauman/Rx.Net-ReactiveUI-CheatSheet/RxGlossary.md

 A type that implements the IObservable<T> interface and IObserver<M> interface is called a subject.
 This type acts as both an observer and an observable

-Subject<T>—Broadcasts every observed notification to all observers.
+Subject<T>: Broadcasts every observed notification to all observers.
-AsyncSubject<T>—Represents an asynchronous operation that emits its value upon completion.
+AsyncSubject<T>: Represents an asynchronous operation that emits its value upon completion.
-ReplaySubject<T>—Broadcasts notifications for current and future observers.
+ReplaySubject<T>: Broadcasts notifications for current and future observers.
-BehaviorSubject<T>—Broadcasts notifications and saves the latest value for future observers.
+BehaviorSubject<T>: Broadcasts notifications and saves the latest value for future observers.
 When created, it’s initialized with a value that emits until changed.

 ### AsyncSubject